Special Municipal Election - March 20, 2018

-The last day to register to vote before the Municipal General Election will be Saturday, October 28, 2017.
+The last day to register to vote before the Special Municipal Election will be Saturday, March 10, 2018.
+Our office will be opened this day from 10 a.m. to 12 p.m.
 If you are a new voter to Nashua, if you moved from another municipality within the State or moved within Nashua, if you changed your name or wish to change your party affiliation, please come down to our office to register or re-register before the deadline.

 The City Clerk's Office is opened Monday through Friday, 8 a.m.- 5 p.m., excluding holidays.